Annual Thanksgiving Day Poodleshoot And Barbeque

 Poodles (or puddles or piddles as they are sometimes called) are easy to recognize.
 They are extremely small, obnoxious dogs with a vicious temper and are extremely nervous.
 They are often ritually shorn to resemble a pile of dingo balls with cancer.

 They are easy to track out of doors by following the trail of urine and feces that they continuously generate.
 Poodles are also easy to find when hidden on boats, since they are so nervous that if someone farts in a boat three ships away from the beast, he will be answered immediately with an angry yapyapyap which takes longer to subside than the wake of a supertanker in shallow water.

 Caution must be exercised when a poodle has been tracked to his lair.
 These sneaky, treacherous animals distract you with constant yammer when (or even before) you enter their den, and piss all over the floor while doing a wild series of acrobatics, hoping to skip, fall, and be knocked unconscious.
 This viper of a dog then proceeds to activities too gruesome to mention.

 Although not explicit in the rules, persons attempting to defend poodles during the contest are considered fair game.

-All kills entered for points become the property of the 9th Annual Poodle Shoot and Barbeque Committee, and are used to provide the main course for the barbeque (BYOB).
+All kills entered for points become the property of the 5th annual Poodle Shoot and Barbeque committee, and are used to provide the main course for the barbeque (BYOB).

-Since there are always more kills than can be used in the BBQ, the remainder will be sold to Thai restaurants in the Bay Area, and the proceeds used to defray mortuary and legal expenses incurred during the contest.
+Since there are always more kills than can be used in the BBQ, the remainder will be sold to Chevys restaurants in the bay area, and the proceeds used to defray mortuary and legal expenses incurred during the contest.

 The kill most embodying the spirit of the contest (as judged by a select panel of experts) will be bronzed and used as part of the 1st prize trophy.
-Second prize will be a set of almost new propellers, and third prize will be a year's supply of fast food from Amharin Thai Restaurant off of Park Street.
+Second prize will be a set of almost new propellers, and third prize will be a year's supply of Chinese fast food.